Everything you need to know about kids bank accounts

 At what age can kids open a bank account?

-Age requirements vary from bank to bank, and some banks may even have different account options for kids in various age groups, all the way up to 18 years of age.
+Age requirements vary between banks, and some may even have different account options for kids in certain age groups, all the way up to 18 years of age.
 Some banks in the UK allow you to open a bank account for kids as young as 6 years old, but banks like Barclays and HSBC require your child to be at least 11.

 • your ID